Yashasava/Grad-Hive/README.md

 Interview entity, linked to the JobApplication

 # Scope of the Project
-The scope of the Campus Requirement project involves developing a REST API to manage job postings and student applications, including functionalities for handling Users, Students, Job Postings, and Job Applications.
+The scope of Gradhive involves developing a REST API to manage job postings and student applications, including functionalities for handling Users, Students, Job Postings, and Job Applications.